OCA/account-invoicing/account_invoice_refund_line_selection/readme/USAGE.md

+Click the Add Credit Note button to launch the refunding wizard in an open, validated invoice.
-In a open validated invoice, click on 'Add Credit Note' to open the refunding wizard.
-Select the 'Refund specific lines' option and select the desired invoice lines.
+Then, choose the Refund specific lines option and select the invoice lines you want to refund.